jianminchen/Leetcode_Julia/Leetcode discussion/2019AlgorithmPractice.md

+I always like to use this quote to remind me to stay humble, and continue to push myself to practice one more algorithm every day. <br>
+“Ever tried.
+Ever failed.
+No matter.
+Try again.
+Fail again.
+Fail better.”
+The “Fail Better” Quote by Samuel Beckett<br>

 I like to list all algorithms I practice in 2019.
 I need to constantly find new algorithms to work on, and also review my past practice as well.

 I can easily find out what algorithms I solve by looking up my github page and sorting by the date time.
 [Here](https://github.com/jianminchen/Leetcode_Julia/tree/master/Leetcode%20discussion/2019) is the folder to contain images of all algorithms I save in Leetcode source code folder.<br>